-The zeitgeist of 2020 and beyond has been the importance of looking after our people’s wellbeing.
-Creating an environment where they can thrive and achieve makes good sense, but knowing where to start is bit daunting.
+Mental health in the workplace is increasingly becoming a topic that can't be ignored.
+Creating an environment where employees can thrive and achieve makes good sense, but where do you start?
 The good news is a lot of it leverages the skills already in your leader’s toolkit.

 Why wellbeing at work?